EML 300B-XLS, 300B-XLM Data Sheet

 Sound Character of the EML 300B-XLS

-For use in Single Ended amplifiers, the 300B-XLS is an ideal choice, because with those amplifiers good sound results from the right use of the tube, not over stressing the tube.
+300B-XLS is an ideal choice, because good sound results from not over stressing the tube.
 This means the tube should not be working at the maximum electrical limits.
 Here we think the 300B-XLS is at it's right place, taking advantage of the higher electrical reserve this tube has.
-The 300B-XLS will reproduce the required loudness with more ease than the standard 300B.
+The 300B-XLS will reproduce the required loudness with much more ease than the standard 300B.
 The result is a more transparent sound picture at low or medium volume, while at higher volume, the dynamics of the original recording will stay unaffected.

-2. Another purpose of the EML 300B-XLS is to get more power, as would be possible with standard 300B tubes.
+2. Another purpose is to get more power,as would be possible with standard 300B tubes.
 This can only be done when there is the possibility to adjust the bias of the amplifier higher.
 If the Anode current of the tube is set ABOVE the standard 300B specifications, the tube will now move to a part of the curves with lower Anode resistance.
-This is a specialty of the 300B-XLS.
+This is a specialty of the 300B-XLS and 300B-XLM.
 This will give a better damping factor of the bass loudspeakers, resulting not in more bass, but in a more natural sound.
 Check our customer feedback section of the website!

-3. Alternatively the whole amplifier can be constructed around the 300B-XLS, of not only the anode current is increased, but also the supply voltage.
+3. Alternatively the whole amplifier can be dedicated to only the 300B-XLS / XLM, if both anode voltage and current can be increased.
 A list of recommending working points is given, further down in this data sheet.

 We have two versions for the heater:

-Normal heater with the UX4 Socket, or Cathode Tapped heater with an octal socket.
+Normal heater with the UX4 Socket, or Cathode Tapped heater with an octal socket for the 300B-XLS only.
 Tubes with the Cathode Tapped heater have an additional electrical connection, and need an octal socket for this reason.
 The Cathode Tap, provides a REAL electrical cathode, which simplifies schematics, improves signal to noise ratio, increases tube output power and lowers distortion.
 Yet, if desired afterwards, these can always be used as regular 300B-XLS, by simply not connecting the Cathode Tap.

 Normal UX4 Socket

-Here is a link to Application Note 06, describing the Cathode Tapped tubes in general.
+Here is a link to Application Note 06, describing the V4-Version in general.

 Link to AN-06